medikoo/type/README.md

 Value validation.
 Returns input value (in primitive cases possibly coerced) or if value doesn't meet the constraints throws `TypeError` .

-Each `*/ensure` utility, accepts following options (eventually passed as second argument):
+Each `*/ensure` utility, accepts following options (eventually passed with second argument):

 -   `isOptional` - Makes `null` or `undefined` accepted as valid value.
 In such case instead of `TypeError` being thrown, `null` is returned.
 -   `default` - A value to be returned if `null` or `undefined` is passed as an input value.